These recommendations could help you to ease the intensity and frequency of back pain. After all, prevention is better than cure!

-- Adapt your workstation to preserve the health of your back.
+- Adapt your workstation to maintain back health.
 Benefit from the expertise and advice of an occupational therapist or an ergonomist.

 - Try not to stay still or in a static position (either sitting or standing) for too long.
 Move, walk or stretch regularly.

 - Ask for help when you have to do an activity that is too demanding for your back, such as lifting a very heavy object.

 - If you suffer from back pain, in some cases, rest is recommended for a few days.
 A gradual return to normal activities can sometimes alleviate the pain.